califano-lab/GPU-ARACNE/README.md

 For each edge, if possion pvalue is less then 0.05(bonferroni corrected), then tf, gene, meanMI, and poisson pvalue were be write out.

-Output: 4 column text file
+Output: 3 column text file

 ## Current performance

-For 255 samples, 20531 genes, and 1813 transcription factors.
-The time taken (including IO) is 1 min 44 sec.
+For 200 samples, 20531 genes, and 1813 transcription factors.
+The time taken (including IO) is 64 sec.

-For 127 samples, 20531 genes, and 1813 transcription factors.
-The time taken is 56 sec.

-Comparing to the multithreadded Java version running on CPU which takes around 9 minutes to execute 200 samples.
+Comparing to the multithreadded Java version running on CPU which takes around 192 sec (4 core) and 649 sec (1 core) to execute 200 samples.